 - Meniscus injury – Meniscus is a C shaped cartilage.
 Two such cartilages are present in each knee and their injuries are especially likely to occur during contact sports.

 - Polyarthritis – Inflammation of a joint is called arthritis.
 When this condition involves multiple joints, it is called polyarthritis.
 The inflammation of the synovial lining results in excessive production of synovial fluid which accumulates inside the knee (also see: bursitis).
 Some of the diseases which cause polyarthritis include:

 - Rheumatoid Arthritis

 - Infection – Infection is caused by bacteria.
 This is more common in people with diabetes, poor nutritional status and in patients with poor immunity.
 Types of infections that can cause fluid on the knee include:

 - Lyme disease

-- Gout – Uric acid levels in the blood are increased leading to the formation of urate crystals in knee.
+- Gout – Uric acid levels in the blood are increased leading to the formation of urate crystals in knee, also known as gout.

 - Pseudogout – Deposition of calcium pyrophosphate crystals in knee result in fluid collection.